djjd47130/JDLib/README.md

 **TJDPageMenu** [PROTOTYPE]

 A custom control to switch between pages.

 - Similar to, but far different from, a THeaderControl.
+- Inspired by the TChromeTabs control, but intended to be much more light-weight.

 ## Image Grid Control